FENDER JAPAN

 |

-In addition to making guitars for export to the United States and Europe, Fujigen made instruments intended for the Japanese domestic market only.
-In fact, the instruments Fender Japan offered at home often differed from that available in the Western market, because Fender Japan was free to determine which models to produce and sell to meet the particular demands of Japanese customers.
+In addition to producing guitars for export to the United States and Europe, Fujigen also manufactured instruments specifically for the Japanese domestic market.
+The instruments Fender Japan offered domestically often differed from those available in Western markets, as Fender Japan had the freedom to decide which models to produce and sell to meet the specific demands of Japanese customers.

 The birth of Fender Japan was a huge success for the FMIC.
 It was a blow to all copies made in Japan.
-Also Tokai, which produced excellent replicas of the Fenders, suffered from the new MIJ guitars, as Paul Colbert, the first journalist to review the new instruments, reported: “Tokai are as detailed in their replicas but, psychological or not, having that Fender logo at the top of the headstock puts heritage in your hands, even if given an Eastern interpretation”.
+Even Tokai, known for producing excellent Fender replicas, suffered from the competition posed by the new MIJ Fenders, as Paul Colbert, the first journalist to review the new instruments, reported: “Tokai are as detailed in their replicas but, psychological or not, having that Fender logo at the top of the headstock puts heritage in your hands, even if given an Eastern interpretation.”

-This led many people to think that American workers didn’t take the news well due to old dislikes that went back to the Second World War.
-But at the Fullerton factory there was no racial hate towards Japanese.
-Almost 80 percent of the 1000 workers were Latino, not white, and they had absolutely no racial problems with Japanese.
-There were, of course, some people who thought the Japanese project would make them lose their jobs, but it wasn’t racial hatred.
+This led many to believe that American workers might have reacted negatively due to longstanding animosities from World War II.
+However, at the Fullerton factory, there was no racial hatred towards the Japanese.
+Nearly 80 percent of the 1,000 workers were Latino, not white, and there were no racial issues with the Japanese.
+While some individuals were concerned that the Japanese project might threaten their jobs, these concerns were not rooted in racial hatred.

 The Japanese Custom Edition Team

-In the second half of '80s Makoto "Nick" Sugimoto established a small Custom Edition Team, a sort of Japanese Custom Shop.
-He is a luthier who had worked for twenty-three years in R&D, custom guitar building and engineering at Fujigen factory.
-His designs defined Fujigen’s manufacturing for all its customers, including Ibanez, Greco, Epiphone, Yamaha, and, obviously, Fender.
-Makoto left Fujigen in 2001 and in 2002 started manufacturing guitars and basses with his uncle as the original brand Sugi Guitars.
-The team consisted of highly skilled craftsmen; they studied and analyzed Fender guitars and basses a lot, had active relations with Fender USA, used only selected materials and took special orders from guitarists and bassists.
+In the second half of the ‘80s, Makoto “Nick” Sugimoto established a small Custom Edition Team, a sort of Japanese Custom Shop.
+The Custom Edition Team was composed of highly skilled craftsmen who extensively studied and analyzed Fender guitars and basses.
+They maintained active relations with Fender USA, used only selected materials, and accommodated special orders from guitarists and bassists.

 MADE IN JAPAN VS CRAFTED IN JAPAN

-In the second half of the 1990s, Sam Sekihara, Managing Director of Fender Japan, approached Fujigen with the idea to change the "Made in Japan" decal with "Crafted in Japan" with the aim of giving a little boost to the image and setting their instruments apart from other Japanese instruments.
+In the second half of the 1990s, Sam Sekihara, Managing Director of Fender Japan, approached Fujigen with the idea of replacing the ‘Made in Japan’ decal with ‘Crafted in Japan.’
+The goal was to enhance the image of their instruments and distinguish them from other Japanese-made instruments.

-Then Fujigen made the decision to leave the relationship with Fender and the production was gradually shifted to Dyna.
-The last Fujigen Fender instruments were made in 1997.
+Then Fujigen decided to end its relationship with Fender, and production was gradually shifted to Dyna.
+The last Fender instruments made by Fujigen were produced in 1997.

-At first Dyna couldn’t immediately make 5000 instruments a month like Fujigen, so Fender USA agreed to let Tokai make a very limited number of instruments, only for sale in Japan.
-As soon as Dyna could match Fujigen monthly quantity, Tokai stopped all work with Fender Japan.
-Therefore, Tokai was only involved for a few months.
+Initially, Dyna couldn’t immediately produce 5,000 instruments a month like Fujigen, so Fender USA agreed to let Tokai make a very limited number of instruments, exclusively for sale in Japan.
+Once Dyna was able to match Fujigen’s monthly production, Tokai ceased all work with Fender Japan.
+Therefore, Tokai was involved for only a few months.

-Then Fujigen made the decision to leave the relationship with Fender and the production was gradually shifted to Dyna.
-The last Fujigen Fender instruments were made in 1997.
+Then Fujigen decided to end its relationship with Fender, and production was gradually shifted to Dyna.
+The last Fender instruments made by Fujigen were produced in 1997.

-At first Dyna couldn’t immediately make 5000 instruments a month like Fujigen, so Fender USA agreed to let Tokai make a very limited number of instruments, only for sale in Japan.
-As soon as Dyna could match Fujigen monthly quantity, Tokai stopped all work with Fender Japan.
-Therefore, Tokai was only involved for a few months.
+Initially, Dyna couldn’t immediately produce 5,000 instruments a month like Fujigen, so Fender USA agreed to let Tokai make a very limited number of instruments, exclusively for sale in Japan.
+Once Dyna was able to match Fujigen’s monthly production, Tokai ceased all work with Fender Japan.
+Therefore, Tokai was involved for only a few months.

-It’s important to bear in mind that Fujigen, like all Japanese manufacturers, relied on a network of subcontractors to make guitars.
-They were not other large factories.
-Usually, a subcontractor was a one-man company, but there were a few exceptions, like Atlansia, which made some necks for Fujigen for a while until they were fired because their building techniques were not approved by Fender and caused truss rod problems.
+It’s important to note that Fujigen, like all Japanese manufacturers, relied on a network of subcontractors to produce guitars.
+These were not large factories; typically, a subcontractor was a small, often one-man operation.
+However, there were exceptions, such as Atlansia, which made some necks for Fujigen for a time.
+Atlansia was eventually dismissed because their building techniques were not approved by Fender and caused truss rod problems.

 THE FMC jAPAN

-FMIC made many changes to the original 1982 Fender-Japan agreement and other joint-ventures, as K.K.
-Fender Promotion (2000) and Dyna Boeky (2005) were born.
-Kanda Shokai and Yamano remained Fender's Japanese distributors, each handling different sections of the product range, as mentioned in a Fender's prospectus from their abandoned IPO filed on March 8, 2012: “Following the termination of a joint venture in Japan with two of our greater than 5% stockholders and their affiliates, Kanda Shokai Co., Ltd. and Yamano Music Co., Ltd., we entered into distribution agreements with each of these entities”.
+FMIC made several changes to the original 1982 Fender-Japan agreement, leading to the creation of other joint ventures, such as K.K.
+Fender Promotion (2000) and Dyna Boeky (2005).
+Kanda Shokai and Yamano continued as Fender's Japanese distributors, each handling different sections of the product range, as noted in a Fender prospectus from their abandoned IPO filed on March 8, 2012: “Following the termination of a joint venture in Japan with two of our greater than 5% stockholders and their affiliates, Kanda Shokai Co., Ltd. and Yamano Music Co., Ltd., we entered into distribution agreements with each of these entities.”

-New agreements with these distributors would terminate on December 31, 2012, but they would be renewed automatically for successive three-year terms “if Kanda Shokai meets certain minimum purchase thresholds” and “unless either we [FMIC] or Yamano fails to comply with certain specified conditions”.
-But conditions weren’t met and, on April 1, 2015, Fender took direct control of the distribution of the instruments manufactured in Japan and, at the same time, the Made in Japan Exclusive Series was presented.
+The agreements with these distributors were set to terminate on December 31, 2012, but they would be automatically renewed for successive three-year terms “if Kanda Shokai meets certain minimum purchase thresholds” and “unless either we [FMIC] or Yamano fails to comply with certain specified conditions.”
+However, these conditions were not met, and on April 1, 2015, Fender assumed direct control of the distribution of instruments manufactured in Japan.

-In 2017 the master builder Chris Fleming was invited in Japan to monitor the production of the new Made in Japan Traditional Series born on September 13, 2017 to commemorate the thirty-five years of Fender Japan.
+In 2017, master builder Chris Fleming was invited to Japan to monitor the production of the new Made in Japan Traditional Series, which was launched on September 13, 2017, to commemorate the thirty-fifth anniversary of Fender Japan.

-New agreements with these distributors would terminate on December 31, 2012, but they would be renewed automatically for successive three-year terms “if Kanda Shokai meets certain minimum purchase thresholds” and “unless either we [FMIC] or Yamano fails to comply with certain specified conditions”.
-But conditions weren’t met and, on April 1, 2015, Fender took direct control of the distribution of the instruments manufactured in Japan and, at the same time, the Made in Japan Exclusive Series was presented.
+The agreements with these distributors were set to terminate on December 31, 2012, but they would be automatically renewed for successive three-year terms “if Kanda Shokai meets certain minimum purchase thresholds” and “unless either we [FMIC] or Yamano fails to comply with certain specified conditions.”
+However, these conditions were not met, and on April 1, 2015, Fender assumed direct control of the distribution of instruments manufactured in Japan.

-In 2017 the master builder Chris Fleming was invited in Japan to monitor the production of the new Made in Japan Traditional Series born on September 13, 2017 to commemorate the thirty-five years of Fender Japan.
+In 2017, master builder Chris Fleming was invited to Japan to monitor the production of the new Made in Japan Traditional Series, which was launched on September 13, 2017, to commemorate the thirty-fifth anniversary of Fender Japan.

 - JV and SQ Stratocasters